4l0n3r/short-tech-notes/infra/Networking.md

         subnet mask -> network (1) , host (0)
         IP_address and_operation Subnet_mask => Network ID. which will be usefull to communicate locally / remote ( using gateway )

-        after we got packet from layer 2, how it knows the mac address on ip ?
+        after we got packet from layer 2, how it knows the mac address based on ip ?
 ARP - address resolution protocol.
         ARP -> sends broadcast msg to all devices. device with that IP will respond with mac address.

         network flow: